 Section 2: Members will be assessed dues on a semi-annual basis.

-Section 3: Annual Club dues include RI per-capita dues, a subscription to The Rotarian or a Rotary regional magazine, district per capita dues, Club fees levied by the Board, and any other RI or district per-capita assessments.
-Meeting dues also include meal fees for the period.
+Section 3: Annual Club dues include RI per-capita dues, a subscription to The Rotarian or a Rotary regional magazine, District per capita dues, Club fees levied by the Board, and any other RI or district per-capita assessments.
+Meeting dues also include meal fees for the period, and an olptional contribution to the Rotary Foundation.

 Article 7 Method of Voting